 Jo's eyes narrow.
 "Well you are a mighty, mighty Brick House."

 "Ahem.
 Blair, are you going to introduce us?"

 Jo and Blair both turn to face Blair's date.
-He has this sort of predatory look in his eye as he shines his toothpaste commercial smile at the brunette.
+He has a vaguely predatory look in his eye as he shines his toothpaste commercial smile at the brunette.
 They both look at him in disgust.